bartekspitza/sophia/README.md

-# Sophia Chess Engine
+## Overview

-Sophia is a chess engine written in C. She uses a bitboard representation and utilizes magic bitboards for blazing fast move generation.
+Sophia is a chess engine written in C. With time she will support the UCI protocol and be able to connect to a UCI-compatible graphical user interface (GUI) (e.g. Xboard, PolyGlot etc).
+For now, the goal is to create a chess engine capable of competing with top human players.